 Since Neil Papworth sent his first text message in 1992, messaging has irreversibly changed.
 How do we respond to these changes?
 We've launched one platform for various cloud communications.

-The popularity of push messages is increasing by its simplicity and of course the (low) cost.
+The popularity of push messages is increasing by its simplicity and, of course, the (low) cost.
 Not only messages are processed mobile.
-Mobile also has a huge growth in the number of payments, also via SMS.
-Besides sms payments it is possible to purchase via mobile websites and in-app purchases.
+Mobile also has huge growth in the number of payments, also via SMS.
+Besides SMS payments, it is possible to purchase via mobile websites and in-app purchases.

-Where all those opportunities in the past were handled by different platforms, CM now offers a single platform that can process millions of messages and payments per day.
-This also applies to sms and push messages, which were initially processed by different platforms.
+Where different platforms handled all those opportunities in the past, CM now offers a single platform that can process millions of messages and payments per day.
+This also applies to SMS and push messages, which were initially processed by different platforms.

 One platform, more benefits

 That single platform now processes all transactions and messages and therefore offers several advantages.
-For example, users of the CM platform easily plug into it: they connect via an API to the CM platform after which all its functionalities like real time logging and analytics can be used.
+For example, users of the CM platform easily plug into it: they connect via an API to the CM platform.
+Users can use all its functionalities like real-time logging and analytics.

 The platform shows all activities.
-All users are given the opportunity to create and monitor their own traffic - through whatever channel - and adjust if necessary.
+All users can create and monitor their traffic - through whatever channel - and adjust if necessary.

-For example, an app-owner who sends push messages via the CM platform can choose to deliver the messages via SMS if the app is unattainable.
-This guarantees the delivery of content is, appealing to for instance critical business communications.
+For example, an app owner who sends push messages via the CM platform can deliver the messages via SMS if the app is unattainable.
+This guarantees that the delivery of content is appealing to, for instance, critical business communications.
 It also provides a cost advantage because parts of the batches are sent via push messaging, which is cheaper than SMS.
-All traffic - via bulk SMS or push - is to be monitored and managed via the logging.
+All traffic - via bulk SMS or push - is to be monitored and managed via logging.
 Push messages in Hybrid Messaging are also encrypted and masked.